 This hill has numerous pagodas, monasteries and meditation centres known as peaceful places for Buddhist studies.
 The Soon Oo Ponya Shin Pagoda is located on the top of the Hill.
 Built in 1312 by Minister Pon Nya, it is one of the oldest temples on Sagaing Hill.
 Here on the hilltop, you can also have a look at U Min thone Ze Pagoda (thirty caves pagoda) that boasts 45 Buddha Images in a crescent-shaped colonnade and enjoy the overlooking view of the Mandalay city and the River.

 If you like visiting Monastic school with plenty of young students, we suggest stopping at the bottom of the hill, along Taung Yoe Road, where you’ll find the Aung Myae Oo Monastic school.

 Mingun: Get to the Myan Gyan Jetty (end of 26th street – Myo Patt road) at about 8:30 am, buy your round trip ticket (5,000 Kyat) and get on board.
 Once you’re in Mingun, you’ll have to pay another 5,000 Kyat as an entrance fee to the sites around the village.
 Remember that the return boat is at noon.

-Saigang: it’s around 15 km from Mandalay on the west side of Irrawaddy river.
+Saigang: it’s around 15 km from Mandalay on the west side of the Irrawaddy River.
 Take a motorcycle taxi or rent a motorcycle to get there.